 With clean hands, mix the meats together in a large bowl until thoroughly combined.

-Melt butter in Dutch Oven over medium heat.
+Melt butter in large Dutch Oven over medium heat.
 Add onion and celery.
 Saute until the vegetables begin to soften 4-5 minutes.
-Add the meat, buillion cubes and add water just to cover meat.
+Add the meat and beef stock, just enough to cover the meat.
 Cover pot and simmer on low for about 1/2 hour to an hour.
-Be sure to stir occasionally, so the the meat does not stick to the pan or burn.
+Be sure to stir often, so the the meat does not stick to the pan or burn.

-Once it reaches a nice uniform brown color, add the poultry seasoning, stuffing mix until the liquid is absorbed.
-You don't want the mixture to be too soupy or too dry.
-Cook for additional 10-15 minutes to allow the flavors to come together and any extra liquid to be absorbed.
+Once it reaches a nice uniform brown color turn off the heat and add the poultry seasoning and stuffing mix until the liquid is absorbed.
+You don't want the mixture to be too soupy, too dry or too bready so take care not to add too much stock in the beginning.
+Cook for an additional 10-15 minutes to allow the flavors to come together and any extra liquid to be absorbed.

 Salt and pepper to taste just before serving.
 Place in a large warmed bowl and serve.
 Much, much, much better the next day.
+Like night and day.
+Just make this one ahead.
+Less work on the big day and worth the time spent.
 Just reheat on low in a crock pot or dutch oven until warm throughout.
 Add additonal water or broth to loosen, if necessary.